Multiverse (DC Comics): Arrowverse and other series

-In 2014, DC CCO Geoff Johns confirmed that the universe present in the publisher's television series, Arrow and The Flash, is separate from the one being built in their films with Man of Steel and Batman v Superman: Dawn of Justice.
+In 2014, DC CCO Geoff Johns said that the universe present in the publisher's television series, Arrow and The Flash, is separate from the one being built in their films with Man of Steel and Batman v Superman: Dawn of Justice.
 Johns explained DC's difference in approach to Marvel: "We look at it as the multiverse.
 We have our TV universe and our film universe, but they all co-exist.
 For us, creatively, it's about allowing everyone to make the best possible product, to tell the best story, to do the best world.
 Everyone has a vision and you really want to let the visions shine through...
 It's just a different approach".

 The Multiverse concept is explored during the second season of The Flash, which is pivotal to the conflicts between Barry Allen (Grant Gustin) and rogue speedster Hunter Zolomon (Teddy Sears).
 The access points to the Multiverse are portals that were created as a result of an exploding singularity over Central City during the season two premiere "The Man Who Saved Central City".
 In the episode "Enter Zoom", it is revealed that Earth-2's version of the Green Arrow is Robert Queen (Jamey Sheridan) instead of his son Oliver (Stephen Amell), who presumably died on the boat accident.
-Arrow's season eight episode "Starling City" reveals that Earth-2's Starling City has another green-hood archer, The Hood, who is a heroic doppelgänger of Adrian Chase / Prometheus, and its Dark Archer is not Malcolm Merlyn but his son Tommy.
+Arrow's season eight episode "Starling City" reveals that Earth-2's Starling City has another green-hood archer, The Hood, who is a heroic doppelgänger of Adrian Chase, and its Dark Archer is not Malcolm Merlyn but his son Tommy.
 In the season two finale "The Race of His Life", Zoom reveals that the universe in which that of Arrow, The Flash and Legends of Tomorrow sets is positioned in the Multiverse's center, and from there one could travel to any of the other infinite numbers of Earths.
 After Jay Garrick is rescued from Zoom, he reveals that he is from yet another Earth, designated Earth-3.
 In the season three episode "The New Rogues", the Flash team explore the multiverse in search of a Harrison Wells doppelganger to replace the Earth-2 version.
-They encounter four others from various Earths, two of which are named Earth-17 and Earth-19, from which their new recruit, Harrison "H.R."
+They encounter four others from various Earths, two of which are named Earth-17 and 19, from which their new recruit, Harrison "H.R."
 Wells, originates.